Can a Massage Stick Help With Muscle Knots?

 ---

 Yes, a massage stick helps with muscle knots.
 The rolling compression applies direct, localized pressure to the adhesion, breaking up the taut muscle fiber bundle and increasing blood flow to the affected area.
-Most people feel noticeable relief within 30-60 seconds of focused rolling on a specific knot.
+A lot of people feel noticeable relief within 30-60 seconds of focused rolling on a specific knot.
 You control pressure by hand, so you can adjust intensity in real time based on what the muscle needs.

 ## How a Massage Stick Targets Knots